 The Fourteen Eyes are a further extension of the UKUSA Agreement, known as the SIGINT Seniors Europe (SSEUR).
 The countries belonging to it are:

-Again, this is a group of states adjacent to the 5-Eyes inner circle.
-The specific details of the agreement between the 14-Eyes and 5-Eyes are not fully known.
+This is another group of states adjacent to the Five Eyes inner circle.
+The specific details of the agreement between them are not fully known.

 What are third-party contributors?

-Aside from the 5-9-14 Eyes country groups, there are other third-party contributors to the UKUSA Agreement alliance.
+Aside from the Fourteen Eyes country groups, there are other contributors to the UKUSA Agreement alliance.
 These countries share with and receive intelligence data from the Eyes group, but have fewer rights and responsibilities.
+These third-party allies usually undertake partial intelligence sharing to combat specific threats.

-Among the third-party contributors are countries belonging to NATO (Iceland, Greece, Hungary, Romania, the Baltics and many other European countries), as well as other strategic allies - Israel, Singapore, South Korea, Japan, and more.
+Third-party allies are believed to include countries belonging to NATO (Iceland, Greece, Hungary, Romania, the Baltics, and many other European countries), as well as other strategic allies – Israel, Singapore, South Korea, Japan, and more.

-How does the 5/9/14 eyes alliance affect your privacy?
+How does the Fourteen Eyes alliance affect your privacy?

-The 5/9/14 Eyes alliance is essentially a global surveillance alliance, which has far-reaching implications for personal privacy.
-The full extent of how much the intelligence agencies in these countries know about you is vague, but Snowden’s leaks and other media stories make it clear that your online activities, phone conversations, and other sensitive information is all fair game.
+The Fourteen Eyes alliance is essentially a global surveillance alliance, which has far-reaching implications for personal privacy.
+The full extent of how much the intelligence agencies in these countries know about you is vague, but Snowden’s leaks and other media stories make it clear that your online activities, phone conversations, and other sensitive information are all fair game.

-For example, the global ECHELON program uses communications satellites to intercept your private communications (telephone, computer, fax, etc.), which are then stored and analyzed.
+For example, the global ECHELON program uses communications satellites to intercept your private communications, which are then stored and analyzed.
 Meanwhile, the PRISM program collects the private communications data of US citizens from tech companies like Facebook, Google, and others.

 Aside from sharing private communications data cross-border, the Five Eyes countries have been responsible for a wider push to undermine privacy.
 The most notorious example is the USA PATRIOT Act of 2001, which has allowed an unprecedented level of surveillance on US citizens.
 But the US (sadly) doesn’t have a monopoly on mass surveillance:

-ISPs in the West and elsewhere have been doing the dirty work of intelligence agencies and law enforcement for years now.
-That’s why people have turned to VPN services, private email services, and encrypted messaging apps to reclaim their privacy.
+ISPs have been doing the dirty work of intelligence agencies and law enforcement for years.
+That’s why people have turned to VPN services, secure email services, and encrypted messaging apps to reclaim their privacy.
 Unfortunately, if you’re using a service based in a Five Eyes country, there’s only so much privacy you can get from it.

 In 2018, the Five Eyes nations released a statement saying they would try to force tech companies to provide encryption backdoors.
 Australia has already followed through with a bill allowing government agencies to force companies to hand over user data and create backdoors if that data is encrypted.